 Some dogs inhale everything you put in front of (or frankly—anywhere near) them.
 But for owners of picky eaters, mealtime can be extremely frustrating to deal with.
 And it’s likely not much fun for the eater either, which is why it’s important to take the time to find a solution.
 Picky eating isn’t always a major cause for concern, but mealtime should be one of the best bits of a dog’s day.

-Here are our tips to entice your dog into enjoying its dinner!
+If you’re feeding a fresh diet and they still need a few incentives, here are our tips to entice your dog into enjoying their dinner!

 Get in some hot water